 The story of a running coach

-The folks at Philadelphia Magazine included me in their recent article titled, “Running Coaches Around Philadelphia Who Can Help You Cross Your Next Finish Line.”
+The folks at Philadelphia Magazine mentioned me in an article titled, “Running Coaches Around Philadelphia Who Can Help You Cross Your Next Finish Line.”
 This is the story of how I became a running coach.

 1996 Atlanta Games